Precision Limits in Quantum Metrology with Open Quantum Systems: A primer on open quantum system evolutions

 \section{A primer on open quantum system evolutions}

-This section is aimed at readers not familiar with the theory of open quantum systems, while experienced readers may skip this section as we will also introduce all required notation as it first appearance after this section.
+This section is aimed at readers not familiar with the theory of open quantum systems, while experienced readers may skip this section as we will also introduce all required notation at its first appearance after this section.
 For a closer study of the topic, the reader is referred to the references \cite{Breuer2002, Nielsen2010, Rivas2012, Rivas2014, Breuer2016}.

-The initial state $\rho_0$ of a closed system evolves according to the unitary operator $U$ generated by the associated Hermitian Hamiltonian $H$, which for the sake of simplicity is to be assumed time independent for this section.
+The initial state $\rho_0$ of a closed system evolves according to the group of unitary operators $U(t)$ generated by the associated Hermitian Hamiltonian $H$, which for the sake of simplicity is to be assumed time independent for this section.
 The solution for the Schr{\"o}dinger equation of motion is then immediately given by

-Crucially, this structure preserves the purity of the system, i.e. $\tr{\rho_t^2}$ is conserved and equal to one for pure states.
+Crucially, this structure preserves the purity of the system, i.e. $\tr{\rho(t)^2}$ is conserved and equal to one for pure states.
 However, often the system of interest is in contact with an environment and hence the state of the now open system is obtained via the partial trace over the environmental degrees of freedom, i.e.

 The total evolution operators $U_{\mathrm{total}}(t)$ are fixed by the form of the environment and the accompanied interaction with the open system.
 Usually the explicit form of these operators escapes our access due to the size of the environment or other technical restrictions which forbid its observation.
 Often, the structure of the specific environment isn't even known exactly and one employs a model which introduces the dynamics observed in experiments, e.g. the spin-boson model \cite{Leggett1987} as we will do later in this work.
-In order to avoid the tedious calculation to find $U_{\mathrm{total}}(t)$, we modify the Schr{\"o}dinger equation of motion by adding a dissipator $\mathcal{D}_t$ to capture the influence of the environment on the open system
+As a result of the partial trace, the evolution of the open system state is given by a Hamiltonian term $H^\prime(t)$, not necessarily equal to $H$, plus a dissipator $\mathcal{D}_t$, which captures the influence of the environment on the open system and assembles a so called quantum master equation,